Click on names to see biographical information and photos.

 Kathryn Troxler

 Born and raised in California, Kathryn Troxler holds a BA from UC Berkeley (History) and a Masters in Clinical Psychology from the Sonoma State College Humanistic Psychology program.
 She sang with UC Berkeley’s Collegia Musicum and was a church soloist for 15 years.
 In 1982, she, her husband and two daughters moved to Greensboro where they designed and built their home.
 She served on local non-profit boards, the Guilford County Watershed Study Committee and several statewide environmental committees.
 She sang with the Bel Canto Company, New Garden Choir, Choral Society and the Spiritual Renaissance Singers of Greensboro.
 She co-founded the New Garden Poetry Group and her collection of poems, Tuning, received a Five Star Reader’s Favorite rating and Silver Medal in 2017.
 She took classes and workshops in art and had a solo show at The Artery Gallery in Greensboro in 2018.
 From 1992 – 2016, she practiced psychotherapy and clinical hypnotherapy.
-She served on the GO board from 2016 – 2022 and as VP of Nominating Committee from 2017 – 2022. www.kathrynbeamtroxler.com.
+She served on Greensboro Opera’s board from 2016-2022 and as VP of Nominating Committee from 2017–2022. kathrynbeamtroxler.com.

 Nancy Walker